engrbugs/Handwritten.Recognition/README.md

 # Handwritten Recognition
 This project will be my first real Artificial Intelligence (AI).
 A simple artificial neural network from scratch.
-Before we jump into ambitious libraries such as Keras, Tensorflow, and etc. I would like to learn how neural network works.
-For now, this will start by reading MNIST dataset files. (*.idx1-ubyte and *.idx3-ubyte)
+I'll disect it to learn how AI works. (*.idx1-ubyte and *.idx3-ubyte)

 ## Prerequisites Files: